 Watching the 6 Nations from Earth’s orbit

-The first British fixture of this year’s 6 Nations rugby tournament took place on 2 February, between England and Scotland, and Tim was only too pleased to don white and red in support of his home country.
+The first British fixture of the 2016 6 Nations rugby tournament took place on 2 February, between England and Scotland, and Tim was only too pleased to don white and red in support of his home country.

 Considering Tim’s wife Rebecca is a native of Perthshire, perhaps he felt that travelling 27,600 km/h, 400km above Earth was the only safe way to do so!

-On 1 March, Peake became the first person to address the UK Parliament in zero gravity and the first committee witness to give evidence from space, as he took part in the Parliamentary Voice of the Future Event.
+On 1 March 2016, Tim Peake became the first person to address the UK Parliament in zero gravity and the first committee witness to give evidence from space, as he took part in the Parliamentary Voice of the Future Event.

 Running the London Marathon

 Cardio exercise is a big part of ISS astronauts’ routines, as muscle degradation is a real risk for those spending months at a time in zero gravity.

 Not content with sticking to his planned fitness regime, Peake decided he would have a go at running the London Marathon on 24 April – albeit while flying 400km above the streets of the British capital.